 - Second, there are limits to how much capital can be raised and how much individual investors can contribute.
 The Act states that the issuer of the securities can raise up to $1 million.
 However, the cap can be raised to $2 million if the business submits audited financial statements to the Division.
 Individual investors cannot contribute more than $5,000.
 If an investor is accredited, the $5,000 cap is removed.
 An “accredited investor” is defined under federal law, but is generally an individual whose net worth exceeds $1 million or who has an income that exceeds $200,000.

 - The final item to be aware of is that all aspects of the transaction must take place only between Colorado residents.
-Crowdfunding transactions that reach outside of Colorado run the risk of violating federal securities laws.
-The Jumpstart Our Business Startups (JOBS) Act of 2012 technically made equity crowdfunding legal at the federal level.
-However, the Securities and Exchange Commission has yet to outline rules that would permit national crowdfunding offers to proceed.
+Crowdfunding transactions that reach outside of Colorado run the risk of violating federal securities laws, which should be reviewed since the implementation of the SEC's 2016 crowdfunding rules.

 The following companies have filed Form CF-3 to act as an on-line intermediary under the Colorado Crowdfunding Act:

 - EzyXchange Ltd www.ezyxchange.info

 In January 2016, federal crowdfunding rules under the United States Securities and Exchange Commission took effect.